reindert-vetter/api-version-control/README.md

 ```
 #### Route Match
 You put the route names in the key of the releases array.
 The key must match the current route name.
 Use a `|` to match multiple route names.
 The package runs through the route names.
 If a match is found, it stops searching.
 The match contains [Version Rules](#version_rules).
 If no Route Name match can be found, *default* will be used.
 That way you can update all your other endpoints.
 > **You have to specify the route names in your router.** Example: `Route::get('orders', 'OrdersController@index')->name('orders.index');`.
-When using a resource, the names are determined automatically.
+When using you use Resource Controllers, the names are determined automatically.
 For more information, see the [Laravel documentation](https://laravel.com/docs/8.x/controllers#actions-handled-by-resource-controller).

 #### Version Rules
 Version Rules contains a string with an operator and a version (`'<=2.0'`).
 Supported operators are: `<`, `<=`, `>`, `>=`, `==`, `!=`.
 All classes within the *Version Rules* with a match are used.
 The classes within *Version rule* are [Version Statement](#version-statement) and [Version Middleware](#version-middleware).